Damian Youell

 How much can I borrow?

-How much you are able to borrow will depend on a few factors such as your affordability which is assessing your outgoings against your income which might come from pensions, savings or investments.
-Every lender has different methods of assessing affordability and being unacceptable to one lender might not mean you can’t qualify for another lender.
+How much you are able to borrow will depend on a few factors, such as your affordability, which is assessing your outgoings against your income, which might come from pensions, savings or investments.
+Every lender has different methods of assessing affordability, and being unacceptable to one lender might not mean you can’t qualify for another lender.

-Due to the fact that it is an interest only mortgage, lenders will only be required to calculate your affordability and prove your income can cover the interest payments unlike a standard residential mortgage with monthly capital repayments involved.
+Due to the fact that it is an interest-only mortgage, lenders will only be required to calculate your affordability and prove your income can cover the interest payments, unlike a standard residential mortgage with monthly capital repayments involved.

-Who is retirement interest only mortgages suitable for?
+Who are retirement interest-only mortgages suitable for?

 – If you need to make some home improvements but don’t have the capital required for carry out the changes.